Plant sap analysis as a diagnostic tool for winter wheat nutrient use efficiency

 Objective 1: Assess the performance of winter wheat produced using fertilizer applications informed by plant sap analysis compared to the performance of winter wheat fertilized according to traditional soil and tissue testing results.

 Plant sap is typically collected by harvesting leaves from plants in a plot.
 Best practices include taking two samples, one of young leaves from the top of the plant and the other of older, vital leaves from the bottom of the plant.
 The number of leaves required for a complete sample varies by crop and nutrients measured.
-PCD will work directly with lab technicians to determine the needed amount for winter wheat samples.
+PCD worked directly with lab technicians to determine the needed amount for winter wheat samples.

 Objective 2: Evaluate producer attitudes and the economic cost-benefits of using plant sap analysis for winter wheat nutrient management.